yargs/yargs/docs/advanced.md

 <a name="commands"></a>
 ## Commands

-Yargs provides a powerful set of tools for composing modular command-driven applications.
+Yargs provides a powerful set of tools for composing modular command-driven-applications.
 In this section we cover some of the advanced features available in this API:

 ### Default Commands